Estimated reading time: 6 minutes

 All change efforts should involve employees at some level.

 Employees are the ones affected the most by operational changes.
 This reality makes it important that they understand the why behind a change and participate in creating the new process.

 For instance, if your office is upgrading its phone systems, the receptionist should be part of the team that identifies, tests, and selects new equipment.

 Organizational change, whether large or small, needs to be explained and communicated, specifically changes that affect how employees perform their jobs.

 Employees are at the mercy of management to inform them of changes.

-A timeline should be made for the implementation and changes should be made in the order of its impact on the process and the employees who manage that process.
+Create a timeline for the implementation.
+Planned changes should be made in the order of their impact on the process and the employees who manage that process.

 For instance, if your organization is upgrading its software program, employee training should be done before the software is installed on their computers.